sebapersson/PEtab.jl/docs/src/tutorials/sciml/sciml_plotting.md

 ```
 In practice, these *ensemble plots* can be used to perform *practical functional identifiability analysis*.
 That is, if the ensemble converges to the same functional form, this suggests that only a single functional form is compatible with the data, and that it is identifiable.
 By default, PEtab clusters the optimisation runs using the principle described [here](@ref pest_plotting_multirun_clustering).
 This clustering is then used to determine the colors of the fitted functional forms in the ensemble plot, with forms originating from the same cluster having the same color.

 Alternatively, the `loss_thres` option can be used to plot only functional forms with a sufficiently good loss value.
-That is, while in the above plot we see a wide range of fitted functions, by ensuring that only functions corresponding to a loss value no worse than twice that of the best fit are plotted, we see that all *good* optimisation runs recover the same functional form.
+That is, while in the above plot we see a wide range of fitted functions, here, we cap it so that plotted functions must achieve a likelihood vaguely in the vicinity of the optimal found likelihood (which might be negative).
 ```@example 1
-plot(petab_sol, petab_prob; plot_type = :function_ensemble, loss_thres = 2 * petab_sol.fmin)
+plot(petab_sol, petab_prob; plot_type = :function_ensemble, loss_thres = petab_sol.fmin + abs(petab_sol.fmin)/2)
 ```
-By default, `loss_thres = Inf`; that is, all fitted functions are plotted.
+In this plot, all displayed functions are approxiamtely Hill functions (which is also the sought true function)

 The `:function_ensemble` plot type also supports the following options:
 - `num_plotted_nn`: Specifies how many functions to plot.
 Defaults to plotting all functions achieving the loss threshold.